2016 Australian regional television realignment: Affected areas

 In the markets where WIN co-owned Section 38B digital stations affiliated with Network Ten alongside a WIN-owned Nine station, the Ten affiliation moved to the former Nine stations, and the digital joint venture stations switched to Nine Network.
 Mildura Digital Television and Tasmanian Digital Television were able to reach affiliation deals with Nine shortly before 1 July in order to facilitate these affiliation swaps.

-West Digital Television (co-owned by WIN and Prime) was unable to reach an affiliation deal with Nine in time for the switchover, with the co-owners stating that Nine had been actively rejecting offers.
+West Digital Television (co-owned by WIN and Southern Cross Media Group) was unable to reach an affiliation deal with Nine in time for the switchover, with the co-owners stating that Nine had been actively rejecting offers.
 On 1 July 2016, WDT halted its programming and began broadcasting a loop of scenic video with a scrolling message stating that programming was unavailable.
 On the evening of 2 July 2016, Nine reached an affiliation deal with WDT; at around 7:30 p.m.
 WST, WDT began broadcasting Nine Network programming by joining its federal election coverage already in progress.

 Southern Cross-owned NRN in Northern NSW was not affected by the swap, as Nine already owned NBN as an O&O for the region.
 On 28 March 2017, Southern Cross announced that it had agreed to sell NRN to WIN for $55 million, in a deal which was completed on 31 May 2017.